Wake County Big Sweep

 What is Big Sweep?

-Wake County Big Sweep is part of the larger North Carolina Big Sweep, a statewide citizen volunteer effort to make our environment litter-free.
+Wake County Big Sweep is a citizen volunteer effort to make our environment litter-free.
 Wake County focuses on watersheds, coordinating cleanups of streams, lakes and wetlands.
 Events are planned throughout spring and fall each year in partnership with city & county parks, civic organizations, youth groups, schools, churches, and businesses.

-Both Wake County Big Sweep and NC Big Sweep are affiliated with the international Ocean Conservancy that began the International Coastal Cleanup to remove litter from beaches and coastal shorelines around the world.
+Wake County Big Sweep is affiliated with the international Ocean Conservancy that began the International Coastal Cleanup to remove litter from beaches and coastal shorelines around the world.

 Why is Big Sweep important?